+The boomerang must cross the 30-meter circle to achieve accuracy and distance points.
+Any boomerang with a range of less than 30 meters can only be awarded catching points.

-- 30-meter flight range to achieve accuracy and distance points. - Accuracy points scored according to where the boomerang was caught or came to rest after a legal throw of at least 30-meter flight range. - For scoring points, see Scoring Accuracy Points in the General Rules Section. - If the thrower catches in the accuracy circles, the location of the catch determines the score.
-See Location of Catch in this event.
+Accuracy points scored according to where the boomerang was caught or came to rest after a legal throw of at least 30-meter flight range.

+For scoring points, see Scoring Accuracy Points in the General rules section.

+If the thrower catches in the accuracy circles, the location of the catch determines the score.
+See "Location of Catch" in this event.